nuaays/python-machine-learning-book-cn/Table-of-Contents.md

 Other neural network architectures
 A few last words about neural network implementation Summary

-13. Parallelizing Neural Network Training with Theano Building, compiling, and running expressions with Theano What is Theano?
+##13.
+Parallelizing Neural Network Training with Theano 使用Theano并行神经网络训练
+Building, compiling, and running expressions with Theano What is Theano?
 First steps with Theano